rotfuchs3/BDD_lib/README.md

 ---

 ## SETUP
-GoogleTest is required for compile and has been added as a submodule.
+GoogleTest and Boost is required for compile and has been added as a submodule.

 ###### To obtain GoogleTest:
 ```
-sudo apt-get install libgtest-dev
+sudo apt install libgtest-dev
 cd /usr/src/gtest
 sudo cmake CMakeLists.txt
 sudo make